JMF-Alex/HAC/README.md

 ## Roadmap

-- [x] Save the interval in the json file
 - [x] Add an option to hold different keywords
-- [ ] Add a button to save the config
+- [x] Add a button to save the config
+- [ ] Move all buttons to menu bar

 ## Contributing